Do You Need an Online Alias Strategy?Nov. 2, 2021 (updated Jan. 20, 2023) / My Data Removal Staff

 If this sounds like a lot of work to keep track of all this information, it can be.
 This is where a password manager comes in.
 This is by far the easiest solution to managing your aliases.
 They are many good free options and they are easy to use.

 Using alias information online isn’t rocket science, but it is a lot easier if you put some thought into it before you jump in.
 You can feel quite vulnerable and helpless when a company leaks your data, but when a company leaks your alias information it doesn’t impact you at all and justifies the existence of your alias.
-Using aliases can bring a lot of peace of mind in our world of digital connectivity.
+Using aliases can bring a lot of peace of mind in our digitally connected world.